-- Regulates, co-ordinates, and organises the national educational system, generally from primary school to secondary or high school. - Ensures equal access to public education. - Controls and assesses schools and higher education institutions both private and public. - Ensures an effective management of the teachers and administrative workforce.
+- Regulates, coordinates, and organises the national educational system, generally from primary school to secondary or high school). - Ensures the equal access to public education. - Controls and assesses the schools and the higher education institutions both private and public. - Ensures and effective management of the teachers and administrative workforce.